magicicada/cp/course_documents/assessments/poster/poster_marking_scheme.md

     - Concluding thoughts
     	- Has the student summarised the most important aspects of the paper?
       	- Is it clear that the student understands why these are important, and has made suitable choices on what to emphasise?
-- Presentation (weighted 20%):
+- Language and image use (weighted 20%):
 	- when grading take into account:
     - Layout
     - Readability
     - Language (grammar, etc)